 Should I buy property in Portugal?

 Buying property in Portugal is a good investment.
-You can benefit from low mortgage rates as well as being eligible for Portugal’s Golden Visa Program.
-You can find out more in our guide on buying property in Portugal.
+You can benefit from low mortgage rates and affordable property prices.
+You can find out more in our guide on Buying Property in Portugal.

-What are the benefits of getting a Portuguese mortgage?
+What are the benefits of taking out a Portuguese mortgage for foreigners?

-The cost of borrowing for a mortgage in Portugal is normally less than the cost applicable to an equivalent UK mortgage mainly because Euro Interbank Offered Rate is historically lower than the London interbank offered rate.
+In Portugal, the cost of borrowing for a mortgage is normally less than the cost applicable to an equivalent UK mortgage, mainly because the Euro Interbank Offered Rate is historically lower than the London interbank offered rate.

 Can I add the IMT tax due to the total mortgage sum?